 Spread strawberry preserves in an even layer over the buttery crust (photo 3).

-To make sweet strawberry filling, in a small bowl, combine strawberries cut into four lengthwise, granulated white sugar and cornflour (photo 4).
+Step 3.
+Make the sweet strawberry filling.
+In a small bowl, combine strawberries cut into four lengthwise, granulated white sugar, and cornflour (photo 4).

 Distribute berries into the fresh strawberry layer (photo 5).
 Using your hands, cover with the remaining dough (photo 6).